The Common Program of the People's Republic of China 1949-1954

 One side effect of introducing UGP has to be mentioned. " Timing the introduction of Unified Purchase to coincide with the harvest, then, dealt a double blow to grain dealers: it not only cut off all their future business, but also tended to penalize them for speculative activity during the year just past."

 The scope of the state monopoly grew over the years.
 In November 1953 a nationwide implementation of planned purchases of oil bearing materials was also introduced.
-In November the following year, the GAC issued the “Orders on Implementing Planned Purchases of Cotton”.
+In September the following year, the GAC issued the Order on the Implementation of the Planned Acquisition and Planned Supply of Cotton Cloths.
 The government categorized all agricultural products into three groups based on their significance in people's lives and economic progress.
 The first category encompassed essential items such as grain, edible oil, oil-bearing crops, and cotton.
 The second category comprised significant animal products, tea, silk, and sugar.
 The remaining agricultural products were placed in the third category.
 Distinct institutional arrangements were established for each of the three categories within the marketing systems.
 "The goods in the second category were subject to “pai gou”, or imposed purchase, and consisted of meat and aquatic products, tobacco, tea, silk, and sugar crops.
 The government set compulsory procurement quotas and the corresponding prices for those products, but permitted sales on free market after producers having fulfilled their delivery obligations.
 There were no compulsory quotas for the goods in the third category, mainly consisted of vegetables and fruits, and some industrial crops.
 However, as long-distance trading was not permitted for producers, government agencies had dominant power in marketing those goods, especially in industrial crops, and hence were able to set price to a large extent."

 "Rural residents were unable to sell anything on markets, even those things they had reserved for personal use.
 All sales had to be made to state-commissioned stores.
 It was permissible for citizens to sell some agricultural products, such as chickens, ducks, geese, fresh eggs, spices, aquatic products from scattered production areas, dried fruits and nuts, and fresh fruits on the markets, but at time of necessity, provincial-level people’s committees were authorized to enforce the rules of the state monopoly on those products as well.7"